 Corticosteroids are synthetic drugs that closely resemble cortisol, a hormone which the body produces naturally.
 They work by reducing inflammation and the activity of the immune system.
 They are used to treat a variety of inflammatory diseases and conditions.

-Steroids reduce the production of inflammatory chemicals to help minimize tissue damage.
+Steroids reduce the production of inflammatory chemicals to help minimise tissue damage.
 They also reduce the activity of the immune system by affecting the function of white blood cells.

 In general, oral steroids such as prednisolone, are not used in the treatment of psoriasis.
 In low doses, steroid tablets may provide significant relief from pain and stiffness for people with psoriatic arthritis.
 Temporary use of higher doses of steroids may help a person recover from a severe flare-up of the condition.

 The occurrence of side effects depends on the dose, type of steroid and duration of treatment.
 Side effects are much more common with oral medications since they travel around the whole body in the blood stream after being digested through the stomach.
 Some side effects are more serious than others.
 Common side effects of steroids include:

 - Blurred vision

 - Cataracts or glaucoma

 - An increased tendency for the skin to bruise